aspose-slides/Aspose.Slides-API-References/english/androidjava/com.aspose.slides/chartdatapoint/_index.md

 ```

-Returns an automatic color of data point based on series index, data point index, ParentSeriesGroup.IsColorVaried propery and chart style.
+Returns an automatic color of data point based on series index, data point index, ParentSeriesGroup.IsColorVaried property and chart style.
 This color is used by default if FillType equals NotDefined.

 **Returns:**
 java.lang.Integer